mcweba/MEAN_MathTrainer/README.md

 # MathTrainer
-This is the MathTrainer app...
+This is the MathTrainer app.

 ## Development
 npm install